-After Hašek's death, České Slovo played a prominent role in popularising his novel.
-It was their evening issue that in 1924 and 1925 published Josef Lada's famous drawings that colour our perception of Švejk even until today.
-In the autumn of 1924, the paper printed the first serious study of the links between Hašek's own experiences in k.u.k.
+After Hašek's death, České slovo played a prominent role in popularising his novel.
+From 11 November 1923 onwards they published Josef Lada's famous drawings that colour our perception of Švejk even until today.
+In the autumn of 1924, the evening paper printed the first serious study of the links between Hašek's own experiences in k.u.k.
 Heer and the plot of the novel.
 See Jan Morávek for more details on this theme.

 The letter that was swallowed

 As a side note we have also made the following observation: One of Hašek's friends from the party may well have inspired one of the most memorable episodes from Švejk's stay in Királyhida.
 On 27 March 1909 the police carried out a house search at the homes of various members of Česká strana národně sociální.
 One of the subjects of the razzia was the aforementioned editor Emil Špatný.
 He showed himself to be very alert - and allegedly tore up and swallowed a compromising letter from the agent provocateur Mašek!
 The episode was reported in several papers, amongst them Prager Tagblatt[a] and Neue Freie Presse.